 public static final OptionalTagAttribute SELECT_CLASS;

-public static final RequiredTagAttribute ROOT_FOLDER_ID;
+public static final RequiredTagAttribute ROOT_FOLDER_ID;static

 {